AppTapp/Installer-3/README.md

 Version 3.13

--Removed UUID tracking, faster source refreshing.
+- Removed UUID tracking, faster source refreshing.
--Added new permissions check system.
+- Added new permissions check system.
 If incorrect permissions are set, Installer tells the user how to fix it and then presents an Exit button that quits Installer when tapped.

 ### License